spotinst/spot-oceancd-releases-old/README.md

 - Have an installed operator lifecycle manager (‘OLM’)
 - [A Spot API token](https://docs.spot.io/administration/api/create-api-token)

-**Note: Please contact Ocean CD team to get a private preview access, for installing Ocean CD controller and for full documentation.**
+**Note: Please contact Ocean CD team to get a private preview access, for installing Ocean CD operator and for full documentation.**

 After installing the Ocean CD Operator in your cluster, you will set up three basic types of entities: